RakhithJK/jgm-pandoc-wiki/Pandoc-Tricks.md

     !Task[x][I'm a _checked_ task]
     !Task[ ][I'm an _unchecked_ task]
     )

+The PP macros approach is more verbose and breaks a document's comptability outside of PP usage context (eg, a `README.md` file on GitHub); this solution was deviced for pandoc v1.x, long before the [Task-List Lua] solution was available.
+While it might still be usefeul in some specific contexts, using the Lua filter approach is recommended instead.

 For more information, and to download the `GFM-TaskList.pp` macros module: